ilgaiaz/sonar-mapping/README.md

 For do that according to [ArchWiki](https://wiki.archlinux.org/index.php/Bluetooth#Console) is necessary to:

-1. Pair the HC-05 (follow instruction on WikiArch)
+1. Pair the HC-05 (follow the instruction on WikiArch)
 2. Create the serial communication port

 The second point can be made with these commands: